co-cart/co-cart/readme.txt

 = 3.0.0 =

 NEW API!
 Backwards compatible with CoCart v1 API.
-Upgrade with ease. 😄
+Upgrade with ease.
+See upgrade guide! 😄